APLMOOC/APLMOOC/docs/course/ch5/write.md

 !!! write-problem "Write problem 5"

     Write a function to add an extra floor number column to a hotel reservation array.
-The floor number is always the first digit of the room number, which is stored as a string.
+The floor number is always the first digit of the room number, which is stored as a character vector.

     ```apl
           bookings